BiAPoL/biapol-utilities/docs/_include/Contribute.rst

 The documentation will then be generated in the ``_build/html`` directory.
 This will run all the examples, which may take a while.
 Upon submitting the pull request, the page will then automatically be built and hosted on github pages once the PR is accepted.

+*Note*: Please make sure that the documentation html files are built properly before submitting a pull request.
+Once your changes are pushed to the main branch, the documentation homepage will automatially be rebuilt from the changed source code.